 Our wholly-owned and indirect subsidiaries, Hydrofarm, LLC ("Hydrofarm"), EHH Holdings, LLC ("EHH"), Sunblaster LLC ("SunBlaster"), SunBlaster Holdings, ULC ("SunBlaster ULC"), Eddi's Wholesale Garden Supplies, Ltd. ("EWGS" and, together with SunBlaster ULC, the "Canadian Borrowers"), Hydrofarm Holdings, LLC ("Holdings"), and Hydrofarm Canada, LLC ("Hydrofarm Canada" and together with Holdings, the U.S. Borrowers (as defined therein) and the Canadian Borrowers, the "Subsidiary Obligors") are parties to a Loan and Security Agreement with Encina Business Credit, LLC, as agent ("Encina"), and other lenders party thereto (as amended and restated to date, the "Encina Credit Facility").
 The Encina Credit Facility provides for revolving borrowings under an asset-based loan commitment of up to \$45 million (inclusive of a limit of up to \$15 million of borrowings for the Canadian Borrowers and a swingline facility of up to \$2.0 million), subject to applicable borrowing base availability.
 Borrowings under the Encina Credit Facility are subject to an availability block of \$5.0 million until certain tests have been met, which tests will commence upon the delivery of the December 2019 financial statements.
 Borrowings under the Encina Credit Facility are subject to variable interest rates based on certain U.S. and Canadian-based interest rates plus an applicable margin, which is determined by the average daily amount available for borrowing under the Encina Credit Facility for an applicable period.
-The Subsidiary Obligors are obligated to repay the amounts used under the Encina Credit Facility in full by the earlier of (i) July 11, 2022, or (ii) 90 days prior to the scheduled maturity date of the Term Loan Agreement (as defined below).
+The Subsidiary Obligors are obligated to repay the amounts used under the Encina Credit Facility in full by July 11, 2022.
 A portion of the proceeds borrowed under the Encina Credit Facility were used to pay in full the Loan and Security Agreement among Bank of America, N.A. and the Subsidiary Obligors (the "BofA Agreement").

-To secure the prompt payment and performance of obligations required under the Encina Credit Facility, the Subsidiary Obligors have granted to Encina a first-priority lien on all cash, accounts receivable and inventory of the Encina and a second-lien priority lien on all other assets and personal property of the Encina
+To secure the prompt payment and performance of obligations required under the Encina Credit Facility, the Subsidiary Obligors have granted to Encina a first-priority lien on all cash, accounts receivable and inventory of the Encina and a second-lien priority lien on all other assets and personal property of the Encina.